Senkaku Islands: Geography

-The island group are known to consist of five uninhabited islets and three barren rocks.
+The island group is known to consist of five uninhabited islets and three barren rocks.
 China has identified and named as many as 71 islets that belong to this group after the Japanese Cabinet released names for 39 uninhabited islands.

-These minor features in the East China Sea are located approximately 120 nautical miles northeast of Taiwan, 200 nautical miles east of the Chinese mainland and 200 nautical miles southwest of the Japanese island of Okinawa.
+These minor features in the East China Sea are located approximately 120 nautical miles northeast of Taiwan, 200 nautical miles east of the Chinese mainland, and 200 nautical miles southwest of the Japanese island of Okinawa.

 According to one visitor, Uotsuri-shima, the largest of the islands, consists of a pair of rocky gray mountains with steep, boulder-strewn slopes rising almost straight from the water's edge.
-Other, nearby islands were described as large rocks covered by low vegetation.
+The other nearby islands were described as large rocks covered by low vegetation.

 In ascending order of distances, the island cluster is located: